OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/9 December 2017.md

 ## Notable Warnings or Predictions

-- There are ongoing efforts by human agents, influenced by 4D STS, to manipulate genetics for their own ends—creating **slaves, soldiers, and incarnational bodies**.
 - The STS orientation hinders success due to its constriction of informational flow in the vacuum.

 ---